gmr/pgsql-listen-exchange/README.rst

 Example
 -------
-To publish to queues bound to a x-pgsql-listen exchange with a binding key of ``test``, run the following command in psql:
+To publish Postgres notifications as AMQP messages into queues bound to a ``x-pgsql-listen`` exchange with a binding key of ``test``, run the following command in psql:

 ..  code-block:: sql